-The Fund, like all companies, may be susceptible to operational and information security risks.
-Cyber security failures or breaches of the Fund or its service providers or the issuers of securities in which the Fund invests has the ability to cause disruptions and impact business operations, potentially resulting in financial losses, the inability of Fund shareholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
-The Fund and its shareholders could be negatively impacted as a result.
+The Funds, like all companies, may be susceptible to operational and information security risks.
+Cyber security failures or breaches of the Funds or their service providers or the issuers of securities in which the Funds invest have the ability to cause disruptions and impact business operations, potentially resulting in financial losses, the inability of Fund shareholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
+The Funds and their shareholders could be negatively impacted as a result.

-MANAGEMENT OF THE FUND
+MANAGEMENT OF THE FUNDS